 - 1. Click Security, Network Access.

 - 2. Select Configure Interface from the Step list.

 - 3. Click the General button.

-- 4. Set the guest VLAN to use when MAC Authentication or 802.1X Authentication fails, the dynamic VLAN, and the MAC filter.
+- Make any configuration changes required to enable address authentication on a port, set the maximum number of secure addresses supported, the guest VLAN to use when MAC Authentication or 802.1X Authentication fails, and the dynamic VLAN and QoS assignments.

 - 5. Click Apply.